 Then some simple stretches and movement that made me realise the tightness in my legs, which again softened as I stretched for longer.
 My energy started to brighten and my spirit seemed thankful that I was dusting off the cobwebs of its home.
 For so many years, being a very mind-over-matter kind of person, I haven’t appreciated or valued my body much.
 But it’s the only home of my spirit and out of respect to my spirit, I’ve been trying to treat my body better these days.

 By the end of the silent retreat, I felt light and bright.
 The saying seemed to be true in this case.
 I’d been so stressed and busy that in my case even an hour of meditation was not enough.
-But six hours of meditation and mindfulness did the job!
+But six hours of meditation and mindfulness did the job and reduced my stress!
 I’d silenced my inner storm.